12 Remodeling Ideas That Will Pay Off

 A manufactured stone veneer project remains high on the list of valuable home updates as well.
 An average of 89.4 percent of the cost of the remodeling project is recouped in resale value.
 See how to install a stone veneer in your home.

 Remodeling Ideas: Minor Kitchen Remodel

-People can go wild with kitchen remodeling projects but they don't need to do that.
+People can go wild with kitchen remodeling projects, but it's not necessary.
 A minor kitchen remodeling project recoups more of the cost than a major one.
-A minor kitchen remodel had an average cost of $20,830 and of that, $16,699 was recouped for 89.4 percent.
-A major kitchen remodel project with an average cost of $62,158 returned about $40,560 in resale value for 65.3 cost recoup percentage.
-Make kitchen remodeling a breeze with these kitchen remodeling tips.
+A minor kitchen remodel had an average cost of $20,830.
+Of that, $16,699 was recouped, or 89.4 percent.
+A major kitchen remodel project with an average cost of $62,158 returned about $40,560 in resale value for 65.3 percent cost recoup.

 Remodeling Ideas: Garage Door Replacement

-Replacing a garage door is big for curb appeal and it's also big on it ability to recoup the cost of the project.
-A garage door replacement is one of the cheaper projects with an average cost of $1,749 but it also returns an average of $1,345 in resale value.
+Replacing a garage door is big for curb appeal, and it's also big for recouping the cost of the project.
+A garage door replacement is one of the cheaper projects with an average cost of $1,749, but it also returns an average of $1,345 in resale value.
 Find out how to replace a garage door.

 Remodeling Ideas: Fiberglass Entry Door Replacement